Back to blog

 Go ahead and run the following in your terminal

-npm init vue@latest
+npm create vue@latest

 This will run create-vue which will ask you some questions about how you want to setup your application.
 It doesn’t really have any impact on how we’re going to do things with FormBackend so pick whatever you’re the most comfortable with.